The Shift from Executive Suites to Collaborative Huddle Zones

 - 10% of the Perimeter: Maintained as a "buffer zone" for personal items or temporary equipment.

-Furthermore, the orientation of the desk dictates the psychological flow of the room.
-A "corner-in" orientation, where the inner corner faces the wall, often creates a psychological barrier and hinders eye contact during huddles.
-Conversely, orienting the desk so the open side faces the room—a "corner-out" configuration—fosters spontaneous communication and makes the zone feel more accessible to passing colleagues.
+Furthermore, the orientation of the desk can influence the psychological flow of the room.
+A "corner-in" orientation, where the inner corner faces the wall, can create a psychological barrier and hinder eye contact during huddles.
+Conversely, orienting the desk so the open side faces the room—a "corner-out" configuration—often fosters spontaneous communication and makes the zone feel more accessible to passing colleagues.

 The Acoustic Challenge of Converging Surfaces

 While the L-shape is excellent for spatial efficiency, it presents a unique acoustic challenge.
 The converging vertical surfaces of a corner desk can reflect and focus sound waves directly between users.
-This "whisper gallery" effect increases perceived noise and reduces speech privacy, which is counterproductive for focused collaboration.
+This "whisper gallery" effect increases perceived noise and reduces speech privacy, which can be counterproductive for focused collaboration.

 According to technical insights from The Human Solution on acoustic privacy, the solution lies in strategic mitigation.
 Planners should consider: